Relational Quadrilateralland. I. The Classical Theory: Topological and metric structure of configuration space

-\underline{Key 2} for $N$ particles in 1-$d$, preshape space is $\mathbb{S}^{N - 2}$ (or some piece thereof, see Secs 4, 5) and this coincides with shape space.
-For $N$ particles in 2-$d$, preshape space is $\mathbb{S}^{2n - 1}$ and shape space is $\mathbb{CP}^{N - 2}$ (provided that the plain choice of set of shapes is made).
-The 3-particle case of this is, moreover, special, by $\mathbb{CP}^1 = \mathbb{S}^2$. $\mathbb{CP}^{n - 1}$ involves $n$ lines, whilst $n$ lines can be used to form whichever Jacobi tree for an $N$-a-gon.
-This is a lucid insight as to why $\mathbb{CP}^{n - 1}$ is representable as the space of all $N$-a-gons.
+\underline{Key 2} Topology is only simple for 3 series, and only two of these remain metrically simple.
+This is due to Kendall and Casson's work on Shape Geometry (see e.g. \cite{Kendall}).
+The two metrically simple series are the $N$-stop metrolands (configuration space $\mathbb{S}^{N- 2}$) and the $N$-a-gonlands (configuration space $\mathbb{CP}^{N - 2}$). $\mathbb{CP}^{n - 1}$ involves $n$ lines, whilst $n$ lines can be used to form whichever Jacobi tree for an $N$-a-gon.
+This provides a lucid insight in to why $\mathbb{CP}^{n - 1}$ is representable as the space of all $N$-a-gons.
+The 3-particle case of this is, moreover, special, by $\mathbb{CP}^1 = \mathbb{S}^2$.
+Shape space geometry is usually a prequel to shape statistics but here it is a prequel to classical dynamics and QM.